 Brett Geiger, New York

-We first saw Brett Geiger at the 2022 USA Games down in Orlando, where his scores of 89 and 83 placed him in the third division of Level Five for the final two days of competition.
-In this division, STARS golfer Ian Kelley beat Geiger out for the gold, but Geiger came away with the silver.
+We first saw Brett Geiger at the 2022 USA Games in Orlando, where his scores of 89 and 83 placed him in the third division of Level Five for the final two days of competition.
+In this division, STARS golfer Ian Kelley beat out Geiger for the gold, but Geiger came away with the silver.
 This year, he’ll look to one-up himself and win a gold of his own.

 Garrett Stortz, Alaska